 - When visiting sacred or community-based locations, I will dress modestly.

 - When choosing my travel destination, I try and avoid cities grappling with over-tourism and go for the lesser known places instead.

 - I will consider visiting a destination out of the high season.

-- I will choose activities that get me in touch with nature and teach me more about life on earth and planet care.
+- I will choose activities that get me in touch with nature.

 Thank you so much for reading this far, I hope it made you think about your own ethics as a travellers and perhaps a blogger!
 Spread the word and remember: